 Wait.
 Why hadn't they thought of Phoenix?

 The startup they were both freelancing for?
 Based in Phoenix.
-Their two closest mutual friends — the ones who'd inadvertently introduced them — lived in Phoenix.
-Alyssa's sister was in Phoenix, newly engaged and about to become a stepmother to four kids, and she needed big sis person nearby.
-A multitude of reasons were pulling her west.
+Their two mutual friends — the ones who'd inadvertently introduced them — lived in Phoenix.
+Alyssa's sister was in Phoenix, newly engaged and about to become a stepmom to four boys, and Alyssa was antsy to compete for the hallowed title of favorite aunt.
+A multitude of reasons were pulling them west.

 And then there was the factor of travel.
-Because early on, they discovered how important travel was to them as individuals and now as a couple (a couple with a travel-loving fur-baby, no less.
+Because early on, they discovered how important travel was to them as individuals and now as a couple (a trio, really, along with their travel-loving fur-baby.
 Sage loves the open road).
-They knew they wanted to settle in a place that didn't just offer them a great place to live, but great places to easily travel to whenever the urge swept in.
+They knew they wanted to settle in a place that didn't just offer them a great place to live, but great places to easily escape to whenever the yearning for something new and different swept in.

 And here's the thing about South Florida: you can't just road trip out of it, easy peasy.
-You drive and drive and drive, and you're still in Florida.
+You drive and drive and drive, and you're still in Florida, and a lot of Florida is, well, just like the rest of Florida.
 But Phoenix?
-Within one to five hours, you have Sedona, Flagstaff, the Grand Canyon, Las Vegas, San Diego, Joshua Tree, Mexico, Palm Springs, Tombstone, Lake Havasu, Jerome.
-A rich and wide plethora of completely different worlds, all within reach.
+Within a few hours, some even just one, you have Sedona, Flagstaff, the Grand Canyon, Las Vegas, San Diego, Joshua Tree, the beaches of Mexico, Palm Springs, Tombstone, Lake Havasu, Patagonia, Jerome, Moab.
+A rich and wide plethora of completely different worlds, all within reach, especially with an RV, eventually to be procured in a not-too-distant future.

 It wasn't even a hard decision once they saw it clearly.
 Phoenix was obvious.
 Phoenix was right.